 It may not be love at first smell with this unearthly spice.
 I say this because when you first open the pack or take a sniff it actually smells of rotten eggs and very sulphuric.
 Not really something that you would like to put in your mouth after the first encounter.

 But let me assure you that the overpowering smell camouflages its exotic etherial taste.

 My husband claims to hate the pungent taste and smell of chaat masala but devours any dish it is added to without even him realising that its the same dreaded spice blend that he so claims to dislike.

 I choose to keep my mouth shut on this and silently continue with my servings.

-An interesting fact about this unusual spice blend is that its one of those rare spice blends that Indians are absolutely happy with buying pre-blended and off the shelf.
+An interesting fact about this unusual spice blend is that its one of those rare blends that Indians are absolutely happy with buying pre-mixed and off the shelf.

 It maybe because replicating the combination and balance of flavour and taste of Chaat Masala can be a bit tricky to achieve at home.
 But of course, that does not stop anyone from making Chaat Masala at home.

 What is Chaat?

 If you have cooked Indian food or even eaten it, you may be aware of the frequently used word ‘Masala’, which literally translated to English means ‘spice’.